 This is exceptionally important.
 Because no one really wants to ‘subscribe to your email list’ just because.
 In fact, most days many of us want to blow up our inboxes, just to see the emails fry.

-Have a great service?
+– Have a great course?
 Offer a free trial for signing up.

 In short, you want to create a situation where your new friend is giving you their email, and you’re giving them something in return.
 And make it a good something.

-Step 4: A ‘thank you’ page.
+Step 4: A Thank You page.
 Good manners are always appreciated!
-You want a ‘thank you’ page just to thank your new friend for their email, and to assure them that their lead magnet (free chapter, coupon, etc.) is on its way.
+You want a Thank You page just to thank your new friend for their email, and to assure them that their lead magnet (free chapter, coupon, etc.) is on its way.
+Also, this is a great spot to upsell!

-Step 5: A welcome email.
-Just a quick note to say ‘hi’ and to deliver whatever it was that you promised they would receive in exchange for their email.
+Step 5: A Welcome (or Nurture) sequence email.
+You can start with just one – a quick email to say ‘hi’ and to deliver whatever it was that you promised they would receive in exchange for their email.

 There you have it!
 A fairly basic guide to the creation of a subscribers list.
 There are a lot of juicy content options at every one of these steps, but to get going you’ve got to start.
 So, get cracking.